deislabs/mystikos/doc/sign-package.md

-HostEnvironmentVariables | A list of environment variables that can be imported from the insecure host Hostname | The default hostname exposed to application CurrentWorkingDirectory | The default working directory for the application
+HostEnvironmentVariables | A list of environment variables that can be imported from the insecure host Hostname | The default hostname exposed to application CurrentWorkingDirectory | The default working directory for the application ForkMode | Specify the mode used for the experimental pseudo fork feature.
+Refer to [doc/design/fork.md](doc/design/fork.md) for more details.
+The default mode is `none`, which disables the feature.
+Mount | Set if parameters for informing Mystikos to automatically mount a set of directories or ext2 disk images from the host into the TEE.
+Refer to [doc/design/mount-config-design.md](doc/design/mount-config-design.md) for more details.
+By default no extra mounts are added to the root filesystem.

 ---